summonholmes/lazyautomation/README.md

 # lazyautomation
-These are the default programs and their configurations that I desire for Windows, MacOS, and GNU/Linux systems.
+These are the default programs and configurations that I desire for Windows, MacOS, and GNU/Linux systems.
 This readme will provide my defaults, while the rest of the repo config files may be dropped to their respective locations.
-There is some education on sane defaults and backup here for those interested.
+There is some education here on sane defaults and backup for those interested.

 ## Linux Distros of Choice:
 1. Pop_OS!
-* Pros: Just works, and is the only non-trivial working solution for Microsoft Windows level power management on my Gigabyte Aero 15x.
-TLP and Powertop are absolutely ineffective.
-Out of the box Optimus support is really nice as well.
+* Pros: As of release 20.10, it just works and has everything I need to get going right away.  system76-power is the only non-trivial working solution for Microsoft Windows level power management on my Gigabyte Aero 15x.
+Out of the box Optimus support, dev tools, non-free repos, and minimal programs installed.
-* Cons: Wayland works very poorly, very non-standard configurations that are very difficult to change, somewhat older packages, annoying console messages that can't be fixed even with kernel commandline, sysctl.conf, or systemd configurations
+* Cons: Wayland works very poorly
 2. Fedora
 * Pros: Mostly just works and cutting edge.
-Wayland works very well.
-Power management on my Gigabyte Aero 15x is barely okay with tuned, only working when starting the laptop while unplugged or logging out and back in.
-TLP or Powertop still doesn't work well.
-Replacing tuned with system76-power may solve power related issues.
+The COPR repos for system76-power and kernel-longterm-5.4 are crucial.
+This distro is closest to what I believe Linux on the desktop should be - semi-rolling like Windows, MacOS, Android, iOS.
-* Cons: DNF bash completion is abysmal and will likely never be fixed, some surprises due to things changing.
-For instace, NVME and Laptop suspend were recently broken in kernel updates.
+* Cons: DNF bash completion has always been abysmal.
+Kernel updates are unpreditable - NVME and Laptop suspend break frequently on my Gigabyte Aero 15x.
+Surprisingly, I've never had any issues using NVIDIA with Fedora.
 3. Debian
 * Pros: Great performance and stability.
 No surprises, ever.
-Power management with tuned actually works!
-* Cons: Bad defaults for desktop or laptop, and older packages.  fstrim, tmpfs, swappiness, potential systemd timeouts, are not enabled properly.
-Also with older software, bugs can still exist and may continue to exist for the lifetime of the release.
+* Cons: Very bad defaults for a desktop or laptop: fstrim, tmpfs, swappiness, systemd timeouts, are not enabled properly.
+With older software, bugs may exist for the lifetime of the entire release - and this can't be remedied with flatpak and backports if the issue is desktop specific.

 #### For GNU/Linux
 * Native package manager
-* Bash scripting
+* Shell scripting

 #### For Windows
 * Chocolatey package manager